HERA, 2016 – 2019

 MODSCAPES is carried out by a team gathering expertise in architecture, landscape architecture, urban design, planning, art history and anthropology.
 It is led by five experienced individual investigators, with the support of four associated partners of international relevance in their specific areas of activities.
 MODSCAPES combines research-driven and bottom-up participatory activities based on the collection, treatment, elaboration, and critical discussion of visual data and multiple narratives regarding 13 case studies located in 7 UE- and 3 non-UE neighboring countries.
 Introducing the concept of landscape as a unifying paradigm for a trans-disciplinary approach to the topic’s tangible (the built environment) and intangible legacies (the related cultural and sociopolitical contexts), this project aims to establish its European relevance, but also to bridge research, practice and policies.
 Hence, it aspires to test its outcomes against the current challenges faced by modern rural landscapes as a resource for future “reflective societies” and “inclusive environments”.
 MODSCAPES’ various deliverables and activities engage and target diversified audiences to enable a better understanding of the common patterns and rich diversities which shaped our national identities and may help to support shared European narratives.

 The project is funded by HERA Humanities in the European Research Area.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 649307.

 Second conference, Mai 25-27, 2017, Porto (ESAP)